-The CLLD Project is measuring the social impact of the programme using a methodology called SIGNAL.
-You will be required to use this tool.
+The CLLD project is measuring the social impact of the programme using a methodology called SIGNAL.
+You will be required to use this tool for those participants who are not registered businesses/self-employed.
 SIGNAL is validated by Oxford University's Poverty and Human Development Initiative (OPHI).
 It is easy to use, and you will be provided with training and support.

-For further information see an introductory video, access to a demo and FAQs at www.clearsignal.org all the organisations feel comfortable working together and do not compete for clients or outputs.
-We will also listen to your ideas on how best to do this.
+For further information see an introductory video, access to a demo and FAQs at www.clearsignal.org